 Syneos Health will maintain the SAE/AE/AESI/Pregnancy tracking database.
 The SAE/AE/AESI/pregnancy reports in the tracking Safety Database will be assigned unique case numbers.
 Numbering scheme: Protocol-Site ID-Patient ID-AE number.
 Example: 180653-001-001-01.

-Note: BMS will hold the Safety database for this study and Syneos Health Safety Database is used for tracking of the SAE/AE/AESI/pregnancies only.
+Note: BMS will hold the Safety database for this study and Syneos Health Safety Database will be used for tracking of the SAE/AE/AESI/pregnancies only.

 At set-up of the Syneos Health AE tracking database, MedDRA 19.1 has been installed.
 This version will not be updated.